 Phrasing stories this way makes it sound like violence is an obvious next step in response to these events, when in fact the only cause of the violence was the perpetrator.
 Lots of people lose their jobs or have an unfaithful partner and most do not turn to abuse and violence.
 Women and girls get stressed too, yet commit disproportionately fewer violent crimes than men and boys.

 Job losses, financial pressures, and affairs are not the cause of VAWG: abusive men are.

 Although there is evidence suggesting a correlation between Old Firm matches and reports of domestic abuse, this should not be mistaken for causation.

 Football is not the cause of VAWG: abusive men are.

 One article suggested that a man murdered his ex-partner due to ‘anger management issues’.
 Abusers do not suffer from anger management problems.
 They can manage their anger whenever there are witnesses.

 Blaming poor mental health stigmatises those with mental health issues, the vast majority of whom do not perpetrate VAWG.

 Mental health conditions are not the cause of VAWG: abusive men are.

 Sex game gone wrong

 Legally, no one can consent to injury or death.
-Consider that even if a woman has agreed to an act, she may have been coerced into it by an abusive partner.
-“Sex games” do not kill women, abusive/violent men do.
+Consider that even if a woman has agreed to an act, an abusive partner may have coerced her into it.